Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 Source: Simply Psychology

-Present Authoring, which is structured around the big five personality models, consists of two separate but complementary programs:
+Present Authoring is structured around the Big Five personality model and consists of two separate but complementary programs:

 Faults

-This program helps you identify and understand aspects of your personality that are causing problems in your life.
-Rather than just listing flaws, you explore how these traits show up in your behavior, what triggers them, and how they impact your relationships and goals.
+This program helps you identify aspects of your personality that are causing problems in your life.
+Rather than just listing flaws, you explore how these traits show up in your behavior, what triggers them, and how they affect your relationships and goals.

 Virtues

-Here, you examine your positive qualities and strengths, how they’ve helped you overcome challenges, and achieve success.
-This present authoring program builds self-awareness of your capabilities and how to use them better.
+Here, you examine your positive qualities and strengths: how they’ve helped you overcome challenges and achieve things you’re proud of.
+This builds self-awareness of what you’re actually good at and how to use those strengths more intentionally.

 Pricing: $14.95